Natural-language search · shipped in production

 - 1Plain English

-You ask a question the way you'd ask a colleague — no filters, no syntax.
+Ask about companies the way you'd ask an analyst — no filters, no query syntax.

 - 2Compiled to a DSL